Case Study: Reducing AI Misinterpretation Through Structured Entity Signals

 Final Statement

-Authority that is not structurally defined
+Authority that is not structurally defined is more likely to be probabilistically interpreted.

-2. What signals were missing or insufficient?
+2. What data infrastructure elements or entity signals were missing or structurally insufficient?

 4. In your own words, what is AIO?

-• Pattern recognition
+• pattern recognition

 For entities ready to: